NethServer/ns8-docs/log_server.rst

 * **Host name or IP address**: The IP address of the syslog server.
 * **Port**: The port number on which the syslog server listens.
 * **Protocol**: The protocol used for server communication (UDP or TCP).
+* **Filter**: Choose whether to forward all log records or only those related to security events.
 * **Format**: Log format (`RFC 3164 <https://www.rfc-editor.org/rfc/rfc3164>`_ or `RFC 5424 <https://www.rfc-editor.org/rfc/rfc5424>`_).
 * **Export start date**: Specify from when logs should be forwarded.
 You can choose the last timestamp [#last_timestamp]_ or manually enter a date and time.